 · Provider Introduction letter (to give to the Provider)

-Returns the Application form, Orientation to Work Experience Certificate, Workplace Health and Safety Short Course Certificate to the relevant Program Co-ordinator or Pathways Officer (as instructed)
+Returns the Application form, Orientation to Work Experience Declaration, Workplace Health and Safety Short Course Certificate and COVID-19 certificate to the relevant Program Co-ordinator or Pathways Officer (as instructed)

 A risk assessment is conducted by the school on all Work Experience Applications.